 If the auger doesn’t work, the toilet needs to be removed to have a clear view of the clog.
 This is where you need wait for the professional.
 You have already stopped the water flow, so you don’t have to worry about the toilet bowl overflowing.

-Service Team of Professionals is a cleaning and restoration service that helps with sewage and back up problems.
+STOP Restoration is a cleaning and restoration service that helps with sewage and back up problems.
 These professionals are equipped to handle any kind of situation and know how to make sure that the hazardous bacteria and microbial growth from such problems don’t spread.